Overview of Tuberculosis

 Where you work and live also plays a big role in your health too.
 If you work in the health care field, and are frequently around people that have TB, then you may run the risk of also contracting TB.
 The same is for those who live and work in a care facility or refugee camp.

 Tuberculosis can be fatal if not treated properly.
-When left untreated, the problems are typically with your lungs, and can spread to other parts of your body through your blood stream.
+When left untreated, the problems are typical with your lungs, and can spread to other parts of your body through your bloodstream.
 Some other complications include: spinal pain, heart disorders, liver problems, kidney problems, meningitis, or joint damage.

 Prevention is the first step of treatment.
 If you test positive for the latent type of TB, then your physician may also recommend medications to treat these symptoms before they appear.
 If you have active TB, then you must protect your friends and family from contracting this too.
 Be sure to stay at home, ventilate your room, wear a mask, or cover your mouth.
 When your physician recommends a medication, be sure to complete the whole course of medication.
 In some places, infants are given a TB vaccination.
 If this is offered, be sure to take it.